MACLAS Executive Committee-

 MACLAS Needs You!

-David Mongor-Lizarrabengoa, Secretary (2024-2027).
-Assistant professor of Spanish at Wor-Wic Community College in Salisbury, MD., David holds a BA & MA in Spanish from Montclair State University, two MA degrees in English and films studies from San Diego and a Ph.D. in comparative literature at Western University in London, Ontario.
+David Mongor-Lizarrabengoa, Secretary (2025-2026).
+Assistant Professor of Spanish at Wor-Wic Community College in Salisbury, MD, David holds a BA & MA in Spanish from Montclair State University, two MA degrees in English and films studies from San Diego, and a Ph.D. in comparative literature at Western University in London, Ontario.
 His research primarily focuses on contemporary Latin American and Lusophone literature and film.
-Currently, he is editing a volume titled Hispanic & Lusophone Voices of Africa which should be published in late 2021/early 2022.
-He has taught Spanish, English, Portuguese, and Basque language courses at Wor-Wic, Montclair State, and Western University.
-He has been a MACLAS member since 2011.
+Currently, he is editing a volume titled Hispanic & Lusophone Voices of Africa.
+He has taught Spanish, English, Portuguese, and Basque language courses at Wor-Wic, Montclair State, and Western University and has been a MACLAS member since 2011.

 MichaelJSchroeder-AnnvillePAa.jpg

-Michael J. Schroeder, Treasurer (2021-2025).
-Professor Emeritus of History and Adjunct Instructor in History at Lebanon Valley College in Annville, PA, Michael specializes in 20th century Nicaraguan history, especially the period of US military intervention in the 1920s & 30s, he teaches a wide range of courses focusing on the Atlantic world since the Age of Revolution.
+Michael J. Schroeder, Treasurer (2026-2027).
+Professor Emeritus of History at Lebanon Valley College in Annville, PA, Michael specializes in 20th century Nicaraguan history, especially the period of US military intervention in the 1920s & 30s.
 A member of the Academia de Geografía e Historia de Nicaragua, he is author & administrator of the digital historical archive www.SandinoRebellion.com, co-author of a widely-used textbook on 20th century world history, and author of numerous articles & chapters in his areas of expertise (online vita here). schroede@lvc.edu.

 Ann Warner Ault (2024-2027).
-Ann Warner-Ault received her M.A. and Ph.D. in Spanish from Columbia University with a focus on Latin American literature and culture.
+Assistant Professor of Spanish at The College of New Jersey, Ann received her M.A. and Ph.D. in Spanish from Columbia University with a focus on Latin American literature and culture.
 She has presented and published on a range of topics including avant-garde art and literature, community-engaged learning, digital humanities, and study abroad.
-Ann led the TCNJ semester in Spain in 2015 and a TCNJ study tour to Peru in 2018.
-In 2016-2017 she served as interim assistant dean for The School of Humanities and Social Sciences.
-Ann received a New Jersey Manufacturers grant for 2018-2019 to work with TCNJ students, Dr. Susan Ryan and Trenton’s Puerto Rican community to create short documentaries about the history of Puerto Ricans in Trenton.
-She is currently collaborating with Dr. Robert McGreevey, Isabel Kentengian and several community organizations in Trenton to implement a large-scale oral history project with Trenton’s Latinx community.
+Ann is currently collaborating with Dr. Robert McGreevey, Isabel Kentengian and several community organizations in Trenton to implement a large-scale oral history project with Trenton’s Latinx community.

 Carlos Mamani (2024-2027).
 Peruvian and Aymara by birth, Carlos Mamani has special interest in indigenous cultures, particularly in the Andes, as well as globalization, popular culture, and relationships of power.
 A Latin Americanist with a focus on the colonial and twenty and twenty-first centuries, Carlos completed his bachelor’s degree from Brown University and his master’s and Ph.D. at the University of Cincinnati.
 His research also includes Latino cultures in the U.S. centered on issues of immigration, cultural representation, and marginalization.
 He has taught at Gannon University since 1991.